MClemot/TopologicalAutoencodersPlusPlus/README.md

    | TopoAE             | TTK            |
    | TopoAE+W1          | TTK            |
    | TopoAE++           | TTK            |

+   This script will save:
+   * 2D renders of the projections of the different methods in `scripts_results/figures`
+   * the projections themselves in `scripts_results/data`
+   * a CSV file containing quality indicators in `scripts_results/metrics.csv`

 2. Run a ParaView state.
    ```